 A data type is the classification of a particular type of data.
 We as humans can understand the difference between a name and a number, but the computer cannot.
 The computer uses special internal codes to distinguish between different types of data it receives and processes.
 The most common data types include integer type which are numbers, a floating-point number data type which are decimal based numbers, Boolean values which are TRUE or FALSE and character data type which is alphabets.

 Learn more about data types here

-Arrays are lists or group of similar type of data values that are grouped.
+Arrays are lists or groups of similar types of data values that are grouped.
 All values in the array are of the same data type and are only differentiated by their position in the array.
 For example, the age of all students in a class can be an array as they will all be numbers.
-Similarly, the name of every student in a class will be an array as they will all be of character data type.
+Similarly, the name of every student in a class will be an array as they will all be of the character data type.

 Learn more about arrays here

 A statement that describes a variable, function or any other identifier is called a declaration.
 A declaration helps the compiler or interpreter identify the word and understand its meaning, and how the process should be continued.
 Even though they are important, they are optional and may be used depending on the nature of the programming language.

 Learn more about declaration here

 A special, unexpected and anomalous condition encountered during the execution of a program is known as an exception.
 It can also be termed as an error or a condition that alters the way of the program or the microprocessor to a different path.
 An example of an exception can be the case when a program tries to load a file from the disk, but the file does not exist.
 The exceptions must be handled and eradicated in the program code to avoid any fatal error.